ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 # Price engine FAQ

-## Does the price engine support volume based prices?
+## Does the price engine support volume-based prices?

-It depends on the Priceprovider.
+It depends on the price provider.

-The Priceprovider ERP will provide volume based prices as defined in the ERP.
+The remote price engine provides volume-based prices as defined in the ERP.

-## How do i get delivery costs or additional costs?
+## How do I get delivery costs or additional costs?

 The price provider returns such information as additional lines with a special type.